 Important - Remember to take caution in downloading freeware or accepting free downloads.
 As with personal firewalls, there are anti-spyware programs for individual user-machines that help in detecting and cleaning spyware from your system.
 Such programs are often free for home or individual use.
 Two common anti-spyware programs are Ad-aware and Spybot.

-Just as your PSC Access Account has a password, you will also normally have a password for your computer itself.
+Just as your PSU Access Account has a password, you will also normally have a password for your computer itself.
 When you are setting up your computer, it is very important for each of these system passwords to be set by you initially, and that you make them difficult for someone else to guess.
 A common method by which intruders break into computer systems is through Administrator accounts that have no passwords.
 Similarly, malicious individuals often enter systems by "cracking" a poor user password, logging in, and exploiting your information and computer access.
 Therefore, selecting a good password initially and changing it periodically are important ways to avoid having your computer or account compromised.

 Passwords should be a mix of letters, numbers and (where possible) special characters, and should never be a dictionary word or any word related to you - for example, your name, your pet's name, your address or phone number.

-Important - Your password is the "key" to all the electronic services within the Philander Smith College community.
+Important - Your password is the "key" to all the electronic services within the Philander Smith University community.
 Guard your password just as you guard your bank card PIN.
 Do not write it down or make it easy for someone to "crack."
 Never share your password with others.